Donja Podgorja

-Donja Podgorja is a settlement in the Municipality of Mrkonjic Grad of the Republika Srpska Entity in Bosnia and Herzegovina.
+Donja Podgorja is a settlement in Bosnia and Herzegovina, in the Municipality of Mrkonjic Grad of the Republika Srpska entity.

 Name

 Donja Podgorja derives from the combined words of Pod (under) and Gora (hill or mountain) translating to a settlement under a mountain.

 Demographics

 According to the 1991 census, the village had a total of 64 inhabitants.
 Ethnic groups in the village include: